jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-1/chapter-2.md

-+++
-title= "The Four Laws of Nature" date= 2015-09-29 image= "/covers/spirit.jpg" description= "The Spirit of the Laws Volume 3" linkb= "/research/montesquieu/spirit-of-the-laws/book-1/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-1/chapter-3" linkftext= "Chapter 3"
-+++
+---
+heading: "Chapter 2"
+title: "The Four Laws of Nature"
+weight: 4
+description: "Antecdent to the above-mentioned laws are those of nature"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Antecdent to the above-mentioned laws are those of nature.
 - They get their force entirely from our frame and existence.